papiodesu/leptos_book/src/view/06_control_flow.md

         //    This is smart for an element that's going to
         //    toggled often, because it doesn't destroy
         //    it in between states
-        //    (you can find the 「hidden」 class in 「index.html」)
+        //    (you can find the "hidden」 class in 「index.html")
         <p class:hidden=is_odd>"Appears if even."</p>

         // c.
 The <Show/> component